100 Sights in Krakow, Poland (with Map and Images)

 Kościół pw.
 Matki Boskiej Śnieżnej Pawel Swiegoda (Paberu) / CC BY 3.0

-The Church of Our Lady of the Snows is a Roman Catholic parish church and conventual church of the Dominican nuns, located in the Old Town of Kraków at 21 Mikołajska Street.
+Church of Our Lady of the Snows – a historic Roman Catholic parish church and conventual church of the Dominican nuns, located in Krakow, in the Old Town district I at 21 Mikołajska Street, in the Old Town.
 It is also called in Gródek.

 Wikipedia: Kościół Matki Boskiej Śnieżnej w Krakowie (PL)